bitwarden/help/_articles/hosting/install-on-premise.md

 globalSettings__mail__smtp__password=SG.YOUR.API_KEY
 ```

-If you plan to use YubiKeys for two-step login, you can get your YubiKey client id and key at [https://upgrade.yubico.com/getapikey/](https://upgrade.yubico.com/getapikey/){:target="_blank"}.
+If you plan to use YubiKeys for two-step login with YubiCloud as OTP server, you can get your YubiKey client id and key at [https://upgrade.yubico.com/getapikey/](https://upgrade.yubico.com/getapikey/){:target="_blank"}.

 ## Start Bitwarden